 To allow equitable fishing opportunity for all participants in these commercial fisheries, to maximize the economic return of the fish landed, and to ensure that Connecticut does not exceed its quota allocation, the department is compelled to implement adjustments to the possession limits for summer flounder, scup, black sea bass and bluefish.

-For the summer 2022 black sea bass fishery (starting May 1, 2022), the department elevated the possession limit for black sea bass in the lobster pot fishery to 60 pounds (previously 10 fish), to provide additional opportunity for lobster pot license holders given the substantial elevation of Connecticut's black sea bass quota for 2022 (increase from 1% to 3.67% of coastwide quota) resulting from implementation of Addendum XXXIII to the ASMFC Black Sea Bass FMP.
+For the black sea bass fishery (starting May 1, 2022), the department elevated the possession limit for black sea bass in the lobster pot fishery to 60 pounds (previously 10 fish), to provide additional opportunity for lobster pot license holders given the substantial elevation of Connecticut's black sea bass quota since (increase from 1% to over 3 % of coastwide quota) resulting from implementation of Addendum XXXIII to the ASMFC Black Sea Bass FMP.
 The percentage of the coastwide allocated to Connecticut varies based upon the portion of the stock that is in the northern vs southern areas.
-For 2025 some of the stock has shifted to the southern area, therefore Connecticut's share is reduced to 3% of the overall coastwide quota in 2025.
+Since 2025 some of the stock has shifted to the southern area, therefore Connecticut's share of the coastwide quota remains 3% for 2026.
+Since the overall coastwide quota has increased in 2026, the CT allocation also increased by about 30%.
+In 2025, CT's utilization of the quota lagged significantly.
+There for, the seasonal allocation to the Winter I period is increased from 20% to 30% and the seasonal possession limits are increased to 2,000 pounds per two-week period for Winter I and to 400 pounds for the summer period.